 To complete their life cycle ticks must eat three meals from three separate hosts.
 After eating a blood meal a tick can be 3 cm in length.

-On the left is Dermacentor variabilis, the American dog tick or wood tick.
+Above is Dermacentor variabilis, the American dog tick or wood tick.
 It can transmit Rocky Mountain spotted fever and tularemia.
 It is found east of the Rocky Mountains and on the Pacific coast.
 Its preferred host is the dog, but it will feed on other large mammals, including man.
 It can reach 1.5 cm in length after a full meal.

 This tick needs high humidity, and is commonly found on rough, undrained grazing land where there is a mat of decaying vegetation under which the ticks have the humidity they need to survive.